Children are fascinated by fire. Teach them about fire risks.

 Blocked chimneys and flues, faulty or damaged heaters can cause carbon monoxide (CO) poisoning.

 Carbon monoxide gas can be released by any fuel that burns.

 It is colourless, odourless and can kill you.
 It is often called the silent killer.

-You can reduce the risks of carbon monoxide poisoning by:
+To reduce the risks of carbon monoxide poisoning:

 Chip pans are a fire risk.
-Consider a different method of cooking, for example, an electrical deep fat fryer or the oven.
+Consider a different method of cooking, such as an electrical deep fat fryer or oven.

 Always clean your grill after use as fat and grease at the bottom of the grill can catch fire easily.

-Keep children well away from barbecues.
-Burn injuries can occur in seconds.
+Keep children away from barbecues.
+Burn injuries can happen in seconds.